iande/securely_hashed_attributes/README.md

 Aaron Patterson demonstrated with his HStore coder at RailsConf 2011.
 Although, you may not want to use `eval` to decode the data.

+### License

+Public Domained!

+### Contributing

+I'm pretty open to pull requests, if anyone finds utility in this gem and wants to contribute additional features.
+All I ask is that you provide adequate documentation and test coverage for any code you contribute.
+If you find the "public domaining" of this code to be problematic, fork the code and put it under whatever license you like.
+You're free to do with this code pretty much whatever you like.